Mermaids (charity): The Tavistock Gender Identity Development Service

 In the years from 2000, Mermaids alongside another campaign group, GIRES (Gender Identity Research and Education Society), lobbied clinicians at NHS Gender Identity Development Service (GIDS) to allow children access to early treatments such as puberty blockers.
 GIDS began prescribing blockers from 2011 onwards, making them widely available in response to demand from families.
 Green said: "...we don't have any say on how they operate, how they prescribe, what they do in terms of the process."

 In July 2022, NHS England decided to close GIDS and replace it with regional healthcare centres, following the publication of the independent Cass Review.
 In response to the decision, Mermaids CEO Susie Green said she was "cautiously optimistic", but expressed concerns that priority would be given to psychological treatments over medical care.
 She said: "We would not want any further barriers to be put in place in terms of access to medical intervention."

 Online harassment of staff

 In 2017, Mermaids reported that it and its volunteers had been the victims of online harassment.
-CEO Green stated that she had been falsely accused of forcibly castrating her transgender daughter, Jackie.
+CEO Green stated that she had been falsely accused of forcibly castrating her transgender daughter.
 Her daughter said, "If my mum had not helped me, I would not be here today".
 Journalist Paris Lees, who is transgender, wrote: "Susie Green is saving lives and I wish my parents had known about Mermaids when I was growing up."
 Green raised concerns "that the social media backlash may put people off coming to the charity for help".